shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I wasn’t?”

-“No, you were supposed to…”
+“No, you were supposed to—"

 Ersie’s stomach growled.